GuillermoPKeymole/Active-Directory-Labs/Lab7_Using_PowerShell_for_Bulk_Users_Creation/README.md

 # 🧪 Lab 7 – Using PowerShell for Bulk Users Creation

 This lab automates the creation of user accounts in Active Directory using PowerShell and CSV input.
 It includes OU creation, user attribute assignment, group membership, and clean-up scripting.
-Completed as part of the **Network Administration AEC** program at **John Abbott College**.
+It is part of a larger lab series completed as part of the **Network Administration AEC** program at **John Abbott College**.

 ---